ethankennerly/as2cs/README.md

 Since C# is strict about explicitly typing, you probably want to explicitly type ActionScript Arrays into Vectors.
 This script converts Object hashes into `Dictionary<string, dynamic>`.

+Wrap DataUtil

+as2cs.py converts syntax.
+Sometimes syntax is not enough information to infer a difference in idioms and functions between the languages.
+For example, property 'length' of an ActionScript Array is converted to 'Count', presuming it is a generic collection.
+A Vector is converted to a List.
+Another way to port is to replace 'a.length' with DataUtil.Length(a).

+        import com.finegamedesign.utils.DataUtil;

+This vim sed command replaces the ActionScript:

+        %s/\([A-Za-z0-9\.]\+\)\.length\>/DataUtil.Length(\1)/gIce

+For another example, wrap cloning an ActionScript Array:

+        args test/*.as
+        argdo %s/\([A-Za-z\.0-9]\+\)\.concat()/DataUtil.CloneList(\1)/gIce | update

+See DataUtil.as and DataUtil.cs for the supported wrappers.

 Documentation
 =============